Hypogonadism is a syndrome in which insufficient production of sex hormones is disturbed or observed.

-Symptoms of hypogonadism strongly depend on the timing of its occurrence, in connection with which there are pre-pubertal (before puberty boy (11-12 years)) and post-pubertal forms of hypogonadism.
+Symptoms of hypogonadism strongly depend on the timing of its occurrence, in connection with which they distinguish pre-puberty (before puberty of the boy (11-12 years)) and post-puberty forms of hypogonadism.

-- Eunuchoidism (tall, long limbs, lack of pronounced muscle mass, high voice);
+- Eunuchoidism (high growth, long limbs, lack of pronounced muscle mass, high voice);

-- The absence of secondary sexual characteristics (increased hair on the body and face, the presence of muscle mass, low voice, etc.);
+- Lack of secondary sexual characteristics (enhanced hair on the body and face, the presence of muscle mass, low voice, etc.);

 - Underdevelopment of the genitals;

-- The presence of symptoms of androgen deficiency on the background of the normal size of the genital organs (see the normal size of the penis and the size of the testicles );
+- The presence of symptoms of androgen deficiency against the background of normal sizes of the genitals (see normal penis size and testicular size );

-- Main complaints: decreased sexual desire and impaired sexual function.
+- The main complaints: decreased sexual desire and impaired sexual function.

-General symptoms of hypogonadism, characteristic of the pre-pubertal and postpubertal forms of hypogonadism:
+General symptoms of hypogonadism, characteristic of pre-pubertal and post-puberty forms of hypogonadism:

 - Decrease in muscle mass;